eliasbatistasouza/eliasbatistasouza/README_en.md

 <!--- BIO --->
 <br>
 <div align="justify">
 Hello!
-I am a Software Analysis and Development student focused on acting as Data Scientist, integrating my business knowledge with skills in analysis, machine learning and statistics.
+I am a Data Analyst and a Software Analysis and Development student focused on working with data, integrating my business knowledge with skills in analysis, machine learning and statistics.
 My goal is to propose innovative solutions to a wide range of business challenges through data analysis.
 My career in business consulting has given me a solid understanding of the obstacles companies face today and how data can be used to solve complex problems.
 </div>

 <!-- BLOG POSTS -->